Travel Nursing Jobs for Registered Nurses

 According to the U.S. Bureau of Labor and Statistics, there will be a shortage of 1.1 million nurses by 2020.
 Employment opportunities for nurses are projected to grow at a faster rate (15%) than all other occupations from 2016 through 2026.

 Additionally a 2015 study, discovered that over 40% of the current nursing workforce is over the age of 50.
 This number only continues to grow.
 The American Nurse Association states that more than 500,000 experienced RNs are expected to retire by 2022.
-Hospitals and medical facilities that are short on nurses will need travel nurses to fill staffing gaps.
+Hospitals and medical facilities that are short on nurses will need travel nurses to fill staffing gaps, which means lots of job opportunities for nurses looking to travel.

 Do a lot of nurses travel?